George N. Southwick: Continued career

 In 1892, South was an unsuccessful candidate for the Republican nomination for U.S. Representative from New York's 20th District.
 In 1894, he was elected to the 54th Congress.
 He was reelected to the 55th Congresses and served from March 4, 1895, to March 3, 1899.
 In 1896, Southwick was chairman of the Republican State convention.
 He was a candidate for reelection to Congress in 1898, and lost to Martin H. Glynn.

 In 1900, Southwick defeated Glynn for election to the 57th Congress.
 Following redistricting after the 1900 census, Southwick was reelected four times from the 23rd District.
 He served from March 4, 1901, to March 3, 1911, and was not a candidate for re-nomination in 1910.
 Southwick was chairman of the Committee on Education from the 58th through 60th Congresses.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution, which imposed a federal income tax.

 Retirement and death

 Southwick invested profitably during his career, and his holdings included real estate in Washington, D.C., and mining properties in Essex County, New York.
 In retirement, he continued to reside in Albany.
 He died in Albany on October 17, 1912, and was buried at Albany Rural Cemetery in Menands.